denisidoro/navi/docs/cheatsheet_syntax.md

 ### Folder structure

 By default, the `.cheat` files should be stored at `~/.local/share/navi/cheats/`, but you can add more paths in the in the [config file](https://github.com/denisidoro/navi/blob/master/docs/config_file.md).
-The command `navi info cheats-path` print to you all paths used for search for `.cheat` files.
+The command `navi info cheats-path` print to you all paths used to search for `.cheat` files.
 It's irrelevant how many files are used to store cheatsheets.
 They can be all in a single file if you wish, as long as you split them accordingly with lines starting with `%`.

 ### Variables